 Editor’s Note: The total earnings column has been adjusted to best reflect university employees' earnings for the 2022 calendar year by combining additional compensation and base salary received.

-The long-awaited 2023 Salary Guide is finally here, and it's a good one.
+The long-awaited Salary Guide for the 2022 fiscal year is finally here, and it's a good one.

 If you're not aware, each year The Post publishes a searchable database of the total salaries of all of Ohio University's employees, according to data from the university.
 Using the Salary Guide, you can find how much your favorite (or least favorite) professor makes and compare their salary to the salaries of your other professors.
 You can see how much each of Ohio's head sports coaches make in relation to the university's biggest decision makers, like the president, provost and chief financial officer.
 The Salary Guide is a one stop shop for all your biggest salary questions.